Billings, Montana: Economy

-Billings' location was essential to its economic success.
-Billings future as a major trade and distribution center was basically assured from its founding as a railroad hub due to its geographic location.
+Billings's location was essential to its initial economic success.
+Billings's future as a major trade and distribution center was basically assured from its founding as a railroad hub due to its geographic location.
 As Billings quickly became the region's economic hub, it outgrew the other cities in the region.
 The Billings trade area serves over a half million people.
 A major trade and distribution center, the city is home to many regional headquarters and corporate headquarters.
-With Montana having no sales tax, Billings is a retail destination for much of Wyoming, North and South Dakota as well as much of Montana east of the Continental Divide. $1 out of every $7 spent on retail purchases in Montana is being spent in Billings.
+Because Montana has no sales tax, Billings is a retail destination for much of Wyoming, North and South Dakota as well as much of Montana east of the Continental Divide. $1 out of every $7 spent on retail purchases in Montana is spent in Billings.
 The percentage of wholesale business transactions done in Billings is even stronger: Billings accounts for more than a quarter of the wholesale business for the entire state (these figures do not include Billings portion of sales for Wyoming and the Dakotas).
-Billings is an energy center; Billings sits amidst the largest coal reserves in the United States as well as large oil and natural gas fields.
+Billings is an energy center because it sits amidst the largest coal reserves in the United States, as well as large oil and natural gas fields.

 In 2009, Fortune Small Business magazine named Billings the best small city in which to start a business.
 Billings has a diverse economy including a large and rapidly growing medical corridor that includes inpatient and outpatient health care.
 Billings has a large service sector including retail, hospitality and entertainment.
-The metro area is also home to 3 oil refineries, a sugar beet refining plant, commercial and residential construction, building materials manufacturing and distribution, professional services, financial services, banking, trucking, higher education (4 campuses, 19 others have a physical presence/classes), auto parts wholesaling and repair services, passenger and cargo air, cattle, media, printing, wheat and barley farming, milk processing, heavy equipment sales and service, business services, consumer services, food distribution, agricultural chemical manufacturing and distribution, energy exploration and production, surface and underground mining, metal fabrication, and many others providing a diverse and robust economy.
+The metro area is also home to commercial and residential construction, building materials manufacturing and distribution, professional services, financial services, banking, trucking, higher education (4 campuses, 19 others have a physical presence/classes), auto parts wholesaling and repair services, passenger and cargo air, cattle, media, printing, heavy equipment sales and service, business services, consumer services, food distribution, agricultural chemical manufacturing and distribution, energy exploration and production, surface and underground mining, and metal fabrication, providing a diverse and robust economy.

-Corporate headquarters include Stillwater Mining Company, Kampgrounds of America, First Interstate Bank, and others.